JumboCode/WCFB/README.md

 # WCFB
 JumboCode 2018-2019 project for Worcester County Food Bank, led by Patrick Wolfe.
+This is a web app designed to streamline the sign in process for volunteers and reduce the amount of manual bookkeeping the food bank needs to do.
 #Members
 - Trisha Cox
 - Jonathon Conory